 The second reason the Lord delays His coming is that He wants to see more people come to Himself.

-The word “slack” means to hesitate, linger, delay, and this is the only place it occurs in the New Testament.
+The word “slack” means to hesitate, linger, or delay; this is the only occurrence in the New Testament.
 God is not tardy with keeping His timetable for the earth.
 He does not loiter in heaven when it comes to fulfilling His promises.

 Peter here presents a magnificent view of God.
-God’s delay does not flow from unwillingness or impotence to fulfill His promises.
-His motivation centers on a willingness of that none perish.
+His delay does not flow from unwillingness or impotence to fulfill His promises.
+The Lord’s motivation centers on a willingness that none perish.

 We can hold God to His promises because He is faithful to His promises.

 God is not culpable in His dealing with the world.
-God has His own timetable for dealing with the world.
+He has His timetable for transacting with the world.
 There is an immense difference between God’s timetable and man’s timetable.
-We cannot impose our timetable on God.
-What men count tardiness is something else entirely; it is the incredible patience of God with the world.
+We cannot impose our timetable on Him.
+What men count tardiness is something else entirely.
+It is incredible how God is exceedingly patient with the world.

 Jesus is not dilatory in His coming.
 No one diverted Him on Mars.
 No, it is simply not the right time for Him to come.
-If He had come a few years ago, you would not have come to Christ.
+You would not have come to Christ if He had come a few years ago.

 Nu 23:19, “God is not a man, that He should lie,